How to Apply

 - You may receive notice your award is on hold awaiting either IRB or IACUC approval.
 For information and to apply for approval please see the Institution Review Board at http://www.research.umn.edu/irb/forms.html or the Institutional Animal Care and Use Committee at http://cflegacy.research.umn.edu/iacuc/about/

 - Upon completion of the project, UROP students must file final reports on their projects, complete an evaluation of the program (faculty sponsors will also be requested to complete an evaluation) and give a presentation of your results.
-Students are strongly encouraged to present at the UMD Research and Artistic Showcase held each April (http://www.d.umn.edu/urop/showcase_signup.html) You may also submit your poster or paper to UMD d-Commons which gives you a permanent and searchable copy of your project.
+Students are strongly encouraged to present at the UMD Research and Artistic Showcase held each November and April (http://www.d.umn.edu/urop/showcase_signup.html) You may also submit your poster or paper to UMD d-Commons which gives you a permanent and searchable copy of your project.
 You can find the forms you need to submit your work at http://d-commons.d.umn.edu/handle/10792/391.
 Any significant change in your project must be approved by the Twin Cities UROP Office.

 - UROP participants are urged to apply during fall semester (deadlines are usually in early November) to present their research at the National Conference on Undergraduate Research (NCUR) that takes place each spring.
 The University of Minnesota provides full funding for a group of students and faculty sponsors to attend this conference.
 Funding for students is contingent on acceptance for presentation by the conference.
 For more information on this exciting opportunity, contact your college UROP coordinator.